ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 Extract a specific range in the `z`-direction from a cube.
 The range is given as an interval that can be open ``(z_min, z_max)``, closed ``[z_min, z_max]``, left closed ``[z_min, z_max)`` or right closed ``(z_min, z_max]``.
 The extraction is performed by applying a constraint on the coordinate values, without any kind of interpolation.

-As the coordinate points are likely to depend on the dataset, sometimes it might be useful to adjust the given ``z_min`` and ``z_max`` values to the values of the coordinate points before performing an extraction.

 This function takes four arguments: